uviclibraries/h5p/quiz.md

 <iframe src="https://brittanyseducblog.opened.ca/wp-admin/admin-ajax.php?action=h5p_embed&id=21" width="958" height="389" frameborder="0" allowfullscreen="allowfullscreen" title="Addition Quiz"></iframe><script src="https://brittanyseducblog.opened.ca/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script>

 ### Quiz (Question set)
+Repeat steps 1-5 of single choice set except search for **Quiz question set**
+- This tool allows users to create multiple personalized questions using the various h5P tools.
+Question type include:
+  - Multiple choice
+  - Drag and Drop
+  - Fill in the blanks
+  - Mark the Words
+  - Drag the words
+  - True and False Questions

+Feel free to try this tool out on your own and refer to the various styles of quizzes if you have any issues, some can be found in the crosswords and paragraph: Activity 5 section as well as the Interactivite Images: Activity 6 .
+An example can be found [here](https://h5p.org/question-set){:target="_blank"}
 Optional [Speak the word Set demo](https://h5p.org/speak-the-words-set){:target="_blank"}

 [NEXT STEP: sharing videos](sharing.html){: .btn .btn-blue }<br>